SCM-NV/qmflows/docs/Manual_QD_QMFlows.rst

 - maxiter = 500
 |int|:
-The maximum number of geometry iterations during qd_opt.
+The maximum number of iterations during the geometry optimization of the quantum dot.
+Only applicable if qd_opt = True.

 |

 - qd_int = False
 |bool|:
 Perform an activation strain analyses on the ligands attached to the quantum dot surface with RDKit UFF.
 The core is removed during this process; the analyses is thus exclusively focused on ligand deformation and inter-ligand interaction.
 Yields three terms:

-d\ *E*\ :sub:`strain`\  : 	The energy required to deform the ligands from their equilibrium geometry to the geometry they adopt on the quantum dot surface.
+1.  d\ *E*\ :sub:`strain`\  : 	The energy required to deform the ligands from their equilibrium geometry to the geometry they adopt on the quantum dot surface.
 This term is, by definition, destabilizing.

-d\ *E*\ :sub:`int`\  :	The mutual interaction between all deformed ligands.
+2.  d\ *E*\ :sub:`int`\  :	The mutual interaction between all deformed ligands.
 This term is characterized by the non-covalent interaction between ligands (UFF Lennard-Jones potential) and, depending on the inter-ligand distances, can be either stabilizing or destabilizing.

-d\ *E* :	The sum of d\ *E*\ :sub:`strain`\  and d\ *E*\ :sub:`int`\  accounts for both the destabilizing ligand deformation and (de-)stabilizing interaction between all ligands in the absence of the core.
+3.  d\ *E* :	The sum of d\ *E*\ :sub:`strain`\  and d\ *E*\ :sub:`int`\  accounts for both the destabilizing ligand deformation and (de-)stabilizing interaction between all ligands in the absence of the core.